Capital Reserve:

 i) Risk management framework

-The Company's board of directors has overall responsibility for the establishment and oversight of the company's risk management framework.
-The Company's risk management policies are established to identify and analyze the risks laced by the company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the company’s activities.
+The Company's board of directors has overall responsibility for the establish ment and oversight of the company's risk management framework.
+The Company's risk management policies are established to identify and analyze the risks faced by the company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the company's activities.

-Tlie Company's audit committee oversees how management monitors compliance with the company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the company, t he audit committee is assisted in its oversight role by internal audit Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.
+The Company's audit committee oversees how management monitors compliance with the company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the company.
+The audit committee is assisted in its oversight role by internal audit.
+Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.

 ii) Credit Risk

-Credit risk is the risk of financial loss to live company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the company"s receivables from customers and loans.
+Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the company's receivables from customers and loans.
 The carrying amounts of financial assets represent the maximum credit risk exposure.
+Hi) Trade receivables

-The Company based on internal assessment which is driven by the historical experience.'current facts available in relation to default and delays in collection thereof, the credit risk for trade receivables is considered low.
-I he Company estimates its allowance for trade receivable using lifetime expected credit loss.
-Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognised in the Statement of Profit and Loss within other expenses.
+The Company based on internal assessment which is driven by the historical experience/ current facts available in relation to default and delays in collection thereof, the credit risk for trade receivables is considered low.
+The Company estimates its allowance for trade receivable using lifetime expected credit loss.
+Individual receivables which are known to be uncollectible are written off by reducing the carrying amount of trade receivable and the amount of the loss is recognized in the Statement of Profit and Loss within other expenses.

 iv) Cash and cash equivalents

-Market risk is the nsk that changes in market prices such as foreign exchange rates anil interest ratcA will allect the coinpany"s income or the value of its holdings of financial instruments.
-The objective of market risk management is to manage and control market risk exposures w ithin acceptable parameters, while optimizing there turn
+Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - will affect the company's income or the value of its holdings of financial instruments.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing there turn.

-The company 's policy is to ensure that the time gap between executing the transaction for import export ami the date for making payment receiving payment is restricted to less than a week so that foreign exchange currency risk is mitigated I he carrying amounts of the company's foreign exchange monetary items as at the end of reporting period is nil and previous year w as also nil
+The company's policy is to ensure that the time gap between executing the transaction for import / export and the date for making payment / receiving payment is restricted to less than a week so that foreign exchange currency risk is mitigated.
+The carrying amounts of the company's foreign exchange monetary items as at the end of reporting period is nil and previous year was also nil

-The above defined benefit plan exposes the Company to following risks Interest rate risk:
+The above defined benefit plan exposes the Company to following risks:

 Salary inflation risk: